ipfs-inactive/blog/content/post/081-js-libp2p-0.27.md

 ## ⌚️ Async/Await instead of Callbacks

-All callback APIs have been change to be async / await compliant.
+All callback APIs have been changed to be async / await compliant.
 See the [API.md][api] readme for detailed usage.
 When migrating, you can leverage the [migration guide][migration] to see samples on some of the common migrations you may need to make.

 ## 🚰 Streaming Iterables instead of Pull Streams